-Do you want to consider a career in law enforcement?
-How would you like to play a role in keeping the borders of the United States safe from terrorists and their weapons?
-If the answer to these questions is yes, then you can consider a career as a border patrol agent.
-In this role, you will be responsible for monitoring the borders that separate the United States from Canada and Mexico to ensure that illegal immigrants, narcotics and smuggled goods will not be able to enter the country.
+As a border patrol agent, you will be monitoring the borders that separate the United States from Canada and Mexico to ensure that illegal immigrants, narcotics and smuggled goods will not be able to enter the country.
 You will be playing a vital part in the prevention of human trafficking through land, sea or air while at the same time facilitating the smooth flow of legal trade, tourists and migrants.
 Dangerous situations involving chasing and even shootouts with smugglers, drug ring members and illegal aliens are all part and parcel of the job.

 Since this is a law enforcement position, you will be carrying a firearm and must know how and when to use it.
 You will need to know how to keep your calm under intense pressure.
 You also need to be patient, be willing to work alone and do patrol on foot in areas that cannot be accessed by vehicles or horseback and have no qualms doing nighttime duty or extended hours.